Credit:

 What are the downsides of a hybrid mattress?

-Generally, the big issue across hybrid mattresses is price.
+Generally, the major issue with hybrid mattresses is their price.
 They’re typically more expensive than comparable foam or innerspring mattresses.
 Still, the cost is accounted for in the superior support and durability.
 Hybrid mattresses also offer less motion isolation than foam mattresses; this is because the inner springs provide a more bouncy surface.

 Lindsey writes about sleep, lifestyle, and more for Reviewed.
 In her waking hours, she likes to spend time outside, read, cook, and bake.
 She holds a master’s in journalism from Boston University and bachelors' degrees in English Literature and Anthropology from the University of Utah.